Skip to content

 • Model weights are not saved in the configuration files

-• Complex third-party objects (everything beyond primitives or collections thereof) may not be serializable
+• Complex third-party objects (everything beyond primitives or collections thereof) are not serializable

 • API keys and credentials must be managed separately